Dammyy/go-postgres/README.md

   `go build -o bin/time-sessions -v`

 ## Setting up the postgress DB
-create a postgress dabase and provide the details in a `.env` file.
+Create a postgress database and provide the details in a `.env` file.
 See `.env.example` for a list of values that have to be provided.

-## start the app
+## Start the app
  `bin/time-sessions`